billkarsh/SpikeGLX/Markdown/SpikeGLX_OneBox_Quickstart.md

 SpikeGLX UserManual [here](UserManual.html#screen-saver-and-power-settings).
 Especially, set `USB settings/USB selective suspend setting: Disable`.
 >
+>(2) If you have any issues:
+>
->(2) If you have either of these two issues: (A) Your OneBox ADC stream sample rate is very different from the 30300 Hz expected rate, or, (B) You're getting messages about not getting samples from the ADC stream or the probes plugged into the OneBox, then you should try other ports on this or another PC.
+>- Your OneBox ADC stream sample rate is very different from the 30300 Hz expected rate,
+>- You can't detect probes,
+>- You're getting messages that the Gate configuration timed out,
+>- You're not getting samples at run start,
+>- You're getting pop errors or missing samples.
+>
+>Then you should try other ports on this or another PC.

 --------